Regulus (geometry)

+Any 3 lines in a regulus generates the complementary regulus, and vice versa.
+The regulus surface is the unique quadratic surface that contains these 3 lines.
+The pair of regulus sweep out the same surface, showing that it is a doubly ruled surface.

 According to Charlotte Scott, "The regulus supplies extremely simple proofs of the properties of a conic...the theorems of Chasles, Brianchon, and Pascal ..."

 In a finite geometry PG(3, q), a regulus has q + 1 lines.
 For example, in 1954 William Edge described a pair of reguli of four lines each in PG(3,3).